Prev Arrow Commodities

 What is Natural Gas?

 Natural Gas is a widely used commodity for heating and electricity generation.
-Today, the market experienced a strong bearish movement.
+Today, the market saw a strong bullish movement in natural gas prices.

 GAS Price Chart